saivittalb/latencer/README.md

 ###### Note

-To bypass the warning for unidentified developer, grant the permission by navigating to
+To bypass the warning of unidentified developer, grant the permission by navigating to

 ```System Preferences -> Security & Privacy -> General```